-I am an historian who specializes in U.S. foreign relations.
-I have a general interest in the formulation of foreign policy and the exercise of American power in the world.
+As an historian who specializes in U.S. foreign relations, I have a general interest in the formulation of foreign policy and the exercise of American power in the world.
 My research and writing also examine presidential power and the relationship between domestic politics and foreign affairs.
-I am chiefly concerned with diplomacy, law, statecraft, and strategy.
+I am chiefly concerned with policymaking, politics, and international relations.

-I am the founder and lead-organizer of the Berkeley Working Group on Strategy and Statecraft.
+I founded and currently direct the Berkeley Working Group on Strategy and Statecraft.
 For more information, please contact firstname.lastname@example.org

 - International Relations

 Congressional Research Grant, The Everett M. Dirksen Congressional Center

 Selected Participant, Summer Seminar in Statecraft and History, William P. Clements Jr. Center for National Security, UT-Austin

 Pre-Dissertation Research Grant, Institute of International Studies, University of California, Berkeley

 Peter and Edith O'Donnell Grant, Scowcroft Institute of International Affairs, Bush School of Government and Public Service